 When we suppress an emotion, we block its charge.
-We can equally lose energy by expressing too much emotion.
-We do this by discharging it onto a friend, partner, or unsuspecting wall.
+We can also lose energy by expressing too much emotion.
+We do this by discharging it onto a friend, partner, or unsuspecting object.
 Consciously or unconsciously, all blocked energy diminishes our life force.

-When charge becomes blocked, it doesn’t just go away.
-Instead, it gets locked in the body, outside of awareness.
+When charge becomes blocked, it doesn’t go away.
+It gets locked in the body, outside of awareness.
 If it is repeatedly activated and simultaneously blocked, it can become physical pain.
 Or it might be experienced as unexplainable fear, confusion, or anxiety.
 Point being, it needs to go somewhere.

-Over time, the blocked qi becomes the new normal.
-The mind gets bored and turns its attention elsewhere.
-All it takes is a small trigger, such as being criticized, to bring that repressed energy up to the surface.
+Over time, the blocked prana becomes the new normal.
+The mind gets bored it and turns its attention elsewhere.
+The problem with relying on this as a coping strategy is that it only takes a small trigger, such as being criticized, to bring that repressed energy up to the surface.
 Before you know it, you’re packing your bags over spilt milk.